 Last night, I attended a great open mic at Trees Organic Cafe in downtown Vancouver.

-There was that comfort of entering a familiar environment that I’ve experienced back home in Toronto — the musicians coming in with their guitars, getting their names down on the sign-up sheet, the host coming up to the mic, introducing each performer, the kind of nervous, excited anticipation buzzing around the room.
+There were the musicians entering the cafe with their guitars, getting their names down on the sign-up sheet, the host coming up to the mic, introducing each performer, the kind of nervous, excited anticipation buzzing around the room.

-I’ve unfortunately been battling some fierce allergies that have been getting progressively worse since I got to Van.
-My voice is unhappy and I can’t really breathe properly.
+I’ve unfortunately been battling some fierce allergies that have been getting progressively worse since I got to Vancouver.
+My voice is unhappy and I’m not able to breathe properly.

 So, while I really wanted to play at the open mic, I knew I needed to sit this one out!